sjy-chen/Chronometra/README.md

 - PyTMX (https://pypi.org/project/PyTMX/)

-They can be simply installed by using the command prompt and the following commands.
+They can be installed by using the command prompt and the following commands.

 ```
 pip install pygame